Apply now and save $75! App fee waived for ALL Spring II applicants!

 Job Options for MBA in Accounting Grads

-Earning a Master of Business Administration with a Concentration in Accounting puts you in a position of strength when entering the job market.
-Not only is there a vast array of job options, there is also the potential for an instant salary boost.
+Earning a Master of Business Administration (MBA) with a Concentration in Accounting puts you in a position of strength when entering the job market.
+Not only is there a vast array of job options, but there is also the potential for an instant salary boost.

 Job Descriptions